-In fact, the biggest exploiter of this channel is perhaps Facebook which, via this medium, has acquired the power to send you notifications, even if you don’t have the Facebook app installed.
-In fact, very interestingly there was quite a chaos among a significant number of facebook users, evident in this thread, who were confused, some to the extent of frustration, about how on earth is facebook able to blast them with notifications without having its app installed or even website open.
+In fact, the biggest exploiter of this channel, when it was in its infancy, is perhaps Facebook.
+There was quite a chaos among a significant number of Facebook users, evident in this thread, who were confused, some to the extent of frustration, about how on earth is Facebook able to blast them with notifications without having its app installed or even website open.

 History of web push notification

 Web Push notifications were first introduced by Chrome in early 2015 in its 42 version.
 The version included “two new APIs that together allowed sites to push native notifications to their users even after the page is closed—provided the user has granted explicit permission.”

 The update allowed websites to send notifications just like apps could.
 It was allegedly the most critical mobile feature that was missing from the web and thus upon release witnessed a tremendous adoption by web publishers.